 Melinis: A Grass Genus with African Roots

 My interest in the plant genus Melinis began with a simple observation.
-While strolling through a local park in Hanoi, I noticed a patch of grass with a distinctive reddish hue and a sweet, almost molasses-like scent.
+While strolling through a local park, I noticed a patch of grass with a distinctive reddish hue and a sweet, almost molasses-like scent.
 Intrigued, I delved into the world of botany and discovered that this unassuming grass belonged to the genus Melinis, a fascinating group of plants with a rich history and diverse uses.

 What is Melinis?